-Pursuant to the Credit Agreement, on July 1, 2023, an interest rate based on the London Interbank Offered Rate ("LIBOR") was automatically replaced with an interest rate based on the Secured Overnight Financing Rate ("SOFR") as the interest rate benchmark for loans denominated in U.S. Dollars under the Revolving Credit Facility available under the Credit Agreement.
+Pursuant to the Credit Agreement, on July 1, 2023, an interest rate based on the London Interbank Offered Rate was automatically replaced with an interest rate based on the SOFR as the interest rate benchmark for loans denominated in U.S. Dollars under the Revolving Credit Facility available under the Credit Agreement.
 On the same date, we entered into the Twelfth Amendment to the Credit Agreement to reflect this transition and make other related conforming changes to the Credit Agreement.

-During the year ended December 31, 2023, we voluntarily prepaid \$200.0 million of the outstanding principal amount of the 2029 Dollar Term Loans.
-As a result of these prepayments, we recorded a loss on extinguishment of debt of \$3.0 million for the year ended December 31, 2023, which comprised the proportionate write-off of unamortized deferred financing costs and original issue discounts.
+During the year ended December 31, 2023, we prepaid \$200 million of the outstanding principal amount of the 2029 Dollar Term Loans.
+As a result of these prepayments, we recorded a loss on extinguishment of debt of \$3 million for the year ended December 31, 2023, which comprised the proportionate write-off of unamortized deferred financing costs and original issue discounts.

 During August 2023, we entered into the Thirteenth Amendment to the Credit Agreement to lower the interest rate spread applicable to the 2029 Dollar Term Loans from 3.00% to 2.50% when bearing interest at a rate based on SOFR.
 The other material terms of the Credit Agreement, including the outstanding principal amount and maturity date of the 2029 Dollar Term Loans, remained unchanged.
-As a result of the repricing, we recorded a \$4.0 million loss on financing-related costs during the year ended December 31, 2023, of which \$2.1 million related to the write-off of unamortized deferred financing costs and original issue discount and \$1.9 million related to fees incurred to complete the repricing.
+As a result of the repricing, we recorded a \$4 million loss on financing-related costs during the year ended December 31, 2023, of which \$2 million related to the write-off of unamortized deferred financing costs and original issue discount and \$2 million related to fees incurred to complete the repricing.

-On December 20, 2022, we entered into the Eleventh Amendment to the Credit Agreement to, among other things, provide a new seven-year \$2.0 billion term loan maturing December 2029 (the "2029 Dollar Term Loans"), the proceeds of which, together with cash on hand, were used to refinance the existing \$2.021 billion term loan due June 2024 (the "2024 Dollar Term Loans").
-As a result of the refinancing, we recorded a \$15.6 million loss on extinguishment of debt and other financing-related costs, of which \$0.9 million was related to the 2024 Dollar Term Loans and \$14.7 million was related to the 2029 Dollar Term Loans.
-The 2024 Dollar Term Loans loss comprised the write off of unamortized deferred financing costs and original issuance discount of \$0.5 million and \$0.4 million, respectively.
-In relation to the 2029 Dollar Term Loans, the loss comprised additional fees, of which \$6.5 million and \$20.0 million were capitalized as deferred financing costs and original issuance discounts, respectively, and \$14.7 million was expensed.
+On December 20, 2022, we entered into the Eleventh Amendment to the Credit Agreement to, among other things, provide a new seven year \$2 billion term loan maturing December 2029 (i.e. the 2029 Dollar Term Loans), the proceeds of which, together with cash on hand, were used to refinance the existing \$2 billion term loan due June 2024 (the "2024 Dollar Term Loans").
+As a result of the refinancing, we recorded a \$16 million loss on extinguishment of debt and other financing-related costs, of which \$1 million was related to the 2024 Dollar Term Loans and \$15 million was related to the 2029 Dollar Term Loans.
+The 2024 Dollar Term Loans loss comprised the write off of unamortized deferred financing costs and original issuance discount of \$1 million.
+In relation to the 2029 Dollar Term Loans, the loss comprised additional fees, of which \$7 million and \$20 million were capitalized as deferred financing costs and original issuance discounts, respectively, and \$15 million was expensed.